PCAone Tutorial (v0.7.0)

 plot(d[,1:2+2], col=factor(d[,1]), xlab="PC1", ylab="PC2");

-We will find those files in current directory.
+You will find these files in current directory.

 .